georgeka17/relegator/README.md

 ```python
 releg.train(train_ds, test_ds, n_epochs, ot_cutoff, ot_cutoff_depth)
 ```
 Once the training begins, the relegator class is autonomous in that the training proceeds without any user input.
+The loss function takes the significance into account by adding the inverse of the significance.

 Note that we prevent overtraining by comparing `ot_cutoff` to `ot_cutoff_depth`.
 ```python